Colleges and vocational schools in Canada

 You may be eligible for a scholarship, fellowship or grant to study in Canada.
 The Government of Canada, our provinces and territories and many educational institutions offer funding for international students.

 Each college and vocational school in Canada has its own admission requirements.

 To learn out about admission requirements for the program you want to pursue, visit the websites of the colleges you are interested in attending.
-You can use our Search colleges & universities to locate their websites.

 To study at a Canadian college, you must provide proof of your English or French language capabilities, depending on the language you choose for your studies.